lsst/LDM-PMT/index.rst

 Cycles are planned through *epics*.
 Each epic must be defined such that it can be completed within a single cycle.

-Once a plan is defined for a given cycle, it is loaded to Primavera and changed-controlled.
+Once a plan is defined for a given cycle, it is loaded to Primavera and change-controlled.
 A plan for a cycle is loaded to Primavera during the month proceeding the start of the cycle.

-Any non-trivial adjustments to the plan that affect scope, schedule or budget must be approved by CCB.
+After a cycle has started, any adjustments to the plan for that cycle which affect scope, schedule or budget must be approved by the LSST :abbr:`CCB (Change Control Board)`.

 Level of Effort
 ---------------